Platform Overview

 Memory Map

-RTL87x2G MCU memory includes ROM, RAM, Cache, Flash and eFuse.
+RTL87x2G MCU memory includes ROM, RAM, Cache, Flash, and eFuse.
 Refer to Memory for details.

 Flash APIs